sam-lb/mathgraph3d/README.md

 # python-grapher

-Plots 3D and 2D functions with python and pygame
+python-grapher is 3D plotting software.
+The graphics are made with [pygame](https://github.com/pygame/pygame) and the GUI is made with [tkinter](https://wiki.python.org/moin/TkInter).

+It can plot 2D functions, 3D functions, 3D parametric lines, 3D parametric surfaces, revolution surfaces, functions of cylindrical coordinates, functions of spherical coordinates, and vector fields.
+It can also load and plot data from .csv files.

-Lots of information about this on my website: http://sambrunacini.com/
+There is lots of information about this on my website: http://sambrunacini.com/